microsoft/fluentui-react-native/packages/components/Button/src/ToggleButton/SPEC.md

 The `ToggleButton` is a `Button` that is designed show a selected state when toggled.

+Does not render on Android use `Switch` instead.

 ## Requirements

 If using FURN's theming, the `ToggleButton` requires use of the `ThemeProvider` from `@fluentui-react-native/theme` to work properly with themes.
 Please see [this page](../../../../../docs/pages/Guides/UpdateThemeProvider.md) for information on updating your `ThemeProvider` if using the version from `@uifabricshared/theming-react-native`.